smb.conf

 smbclient

-This works fine for testing:
+This works for testing the exports.

-smbclient -U xed //xablab.ucsd.edu/xedhome -c ls
+smbclient -U xed //xalab.example.edu/xedhome -c ls

-If there are no passwords:
+If there are no passwords.

 smbclient //pelican/pelicanc -N